craftcms/cms/docs/config/config-settings.md

-Whether users should automatically be logged in after activating their account.
+Whether users should automatically be logged in after activating their account or resetting their password.

 ### `backupCommand`